alexfernandez/alexfernandez.github.io/permanent/cv.md

 ### 2021-01 to Present: CTO at Hivency

-I am currently working as CTO again at an influencer company, leading a wonderful team of French and Spanish professionals to create the best solution in influencer marketing worldwide.
+I am currently working as CTO at [Hivency](https://www.hivency.com/), an influencer marketing company.
+I am leading a wonderful team of French and Spanish professionals to create the best solution in influencer marketing worldwide.
 During this time I have reorganized the team to work in squads, hired new developers,